Jennison Associates LLC Sells 36,703 Shares of Fluidigm Co. (NASDAQ:FLDM)

-Jennison Associates LLC trimmed its position in shares of Fluidigm Co.
-(NASDAQ:FLDM) by 21.4% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 134,757 shares of the medical research company’s stock after selling 36,703 shares during the period.
-Jennison Associates LLC’s holdings in Fluidigm were worth $830,000 at the end of the most recent quarter.
+Jennison Associates LLC trimmed its stake in shares of Fluidigm Co.
+(NASDAQ:FLDM) by 21.4% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 134,757 shares of the medical research company’s stock after selling 36,703 shares during the quarter.
+Jennison Associates LLC’s holdings in Fluidigm were worth $830,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors and hedge funds have also recently modified their holdings of FLDM.
-Metropolitan Life Insurance Co NY bought a new position in Fluidigm during the first quarter valued at about $151,000.
-FMR LLC acquired a new stake in Fluidigm during the first quarter valued at approximately $24,188,000.
-Dimensional Fund Advisors LP boosted its holdings in Fluidigm by 24.0% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 652,199 shares of the medical research company’s stock valued at $3,913,000 after purchasing an additional 126,111 shares in the last quarter.
-Swiss National Bank boosted its holdings in Fluidigm by 5.0% during the first quarter.
-Swiss National Bank now owns 169,300 shares of the medical research company’s stock valued at $765,000 after purchasing an additional 8,100 shares in the last quarter.
-Finally, BNP Paribas Arbitrage SA boosted its holdings in Fluidigm by 101.3% during the first quarter.
-BNP Paribas Arbitrage SA now owns 29,305 shares of the medical research company’s stock valued at $132,000 after purchasing an additional 14,746 shares in the last quarter.
-Hedge funds and other institutional investors own 75.62% of the company’s stock.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Dimensional Fund Advisors LP boosted its holdings in Fluidigm by 10.2% during the first quarter.
+Dimensional Fund Advisors LP now owns 718,975 shares of the medical research company’s stock valued at $3,249,000 after purchasing an additional 66,776 shares in the last quarter.
+Principal Financial Group Inc. boosted its holdings in Fluidigm by 8.2% during the first quarter.
+Principal Financial Group Inc. now owns 235,016 shares of the medical research company’s stock valued at $1,062,000 after purchasing an additional 17,870 shares in the last quarter.
+Cubist Systematic Strategies LLC boosted its holdings in Fluidigm by 185.9% during the first quarter.
+Cubist Systematic Strategies LLC now owns 83,959 shares of the medical research company’s stock valued at $379,000 after purchasing an additional 54,590 shares in the last quarter.
+State Board of Administration of Florida Retirement System boosted its holdings in Fluidigm by 5.9% during the second quarter.
+State Board of Administration of Florida Retirement System now owns 35,043 shares of the medical research company’s stock valued at $216,000 after purchasing an additional 1,947 shares in the last quarter.
+Finally, Barclays PLC boosted its holdings in Fluidigm by 159.0% during the first quarter.
+Barclays PLC now owns 61,855 shares of the medical research company’s stock valued at $279,000 after purchasing an additional 37,970 shares in the last quarter.
+75.62% of the stock is currently owned by institutional investors.

 Separately, Zacks Investment Research downgraded Fluidigm from a “hold” rating to a “sell” rating in a report on Monday, August 16th.